nilostolte/MicroVBA-PowerPoint/README.md

 # MicroVBA-PowerPoint
 MicroVBA is a VBA interpreter written in VBA to be used in **PowerPoint** in order to be able to import large vector graphics files.
-The advantages are: **vectorization of PowerPoint presentations** (no fonts needed), **fonts embedded in presentations**, can be used as a **Vector Graphics File Format** storage, simplification of complex objects construction, **no limitations in the size of the files** and **more pertinent and helpful error messages**.
+The advantages are: **vectorization of PowerPoint presentations** (no fonts needed), can be used as a **Vector Graphics File Format** storage, **smooth connectivity** with VBA programs inside the PowerPoint presentations, simplification of complex objects construction, **no limitations in the size of the files** and **more pertinent and helpful error messages**.
 It actually does not need full VBA conpatibility, since it can smoothly integrate with VBA programs in the Powerpoint presentation.

 ## Overview
 MicroVBA programs can theoretically run as macros in PowerPoint.
 However, due to limitations in the size of VBA procedures,